Easy Homemade Lemonade

 Zest the lemon and set aside for a moment.

-Heat a saucepan on low to medium heat and add the water,
+Heat a saucepan on low to medium heat and add water,

 Bring the sugar mixture to a boil and stir.

-Once the sugar dissolves (about 6 minutes) remove the mixture from the pan into a bowl and let cool.
+Once the sugar dissolves (about 6 minutes) carefully transfer the mixture from the pan into a heat-proof bowl.

 Then in a large pitcher,